Any Leader needs to make tough decisions.

 Here are some thoughts on my experiences as a CEO making tough calls.

-Get all of the input that you need, from whatever source.
-NOT just from your executive team.
+Get enough input, from whatever source, NOT just from your executive team.

 Truly listen.
 Some leaders “listen to talk”, you must “listen to understand”.